arsalan0c/kanren/README.md

     printf "%s" (stream_print s)
 ```

-Since the first goal succeeds, the result is a single state with two variables hvaing the value 5 and 6:
+Since the first goal succeeds, the result is a single state with two variables having the values 5 and 6:
 ```
 States:
 { substitution: [(0, 5),  (1, 6),  ], counter: 2 }